kaylynsanbower/hospital-yelp-data/README.md

 This repository contains the code to process a dataset of web scraped Yelp reviews.

 ## Raw Data
-The raw data used in these code files is pulled from Yelp using the code detailed in this [Jupiter Notebook] (link to pablo's notebook.)
+The raw data used in these code files was scraped from Yelp.
+The scraping occurred in early 2019, so when generating any datasets with these Yelp data, we stop a the end of 2018.

 ## Code Files
 The master code file (0-hospital-yelp-data.R) runs all of the subsequent raw code files (files number 1 through 5).
 The raw code files are written such that they can each be run independently, but one can rely on the master code file (0-hospital-yelp-data.R) to take the data from raw to final form.